MinhAnh2610/BeanJournal_BackEnd/README.md

 ### Prerequisites

-- .NET SDK 6.0 or later
+- .NET SDK 8.0 or later
 - Docker
 - SQL Server or PostgreSQL (for local development)
-- Azure account (if deploying to Azure)
 - Redis (optional, for caching)

 ### Setup